Second to price, the usual translation client's major concern is time. How long will it take?

 This worked very well.
 After a while I discoveed the beauty of it: Anyone attempting to overturn someone else's absolute priority would have to time-travel to the past, and prepay earlier!
 Since this is impossible, nobody quibbles about it.

 To tell you the truth, I only get 2-3 urgent, prepaid jobs per year.
 Nevertheless, all my jobs are delivered before their deadlines, as I have been doing since 1973.

 The clients who lost something with this change were those who like to use translators as money lenders.
 I'll hardly be able to serve within a reasonable time frame any client paying beyond two weeks from delivery, as there always will be higher priority jobs coming up, as a result of shorter payment terms.

 It is strange, but I see too much demand for urgency in the translation market.
 I understand that some typically life-rescuing professions are characterized by urgency.
 But why should there be so much urgency in translation?
 Some cases are justifiable.
 As soon as a document is issued, it must be translated to meet some requirement.
 There may be some product being launched worldwide.
 News may become stale if not translated and published immediately.
 However most translation jobs should not require such urgency.

 The opposite end of urgency in translation is when it's about publishing foreign books.
 Rates are usually much lower than any other kind of translation.
 Why?
 Because the publishing cycle of a book is long enough for the translator to work on it every time there are no urgent jobs pending.

-If the client takes the trouble to plan, giving the translation the time needed to translate, they won't incur in additional costs from urgency surcharges.
-Many people tend to think that translation involves no more than reading the original and translating.
+If the client takes the trouble to plan, giving the translation the time needed to translate, they won't incur additional costs from urgency surcharges.
+Many people tend to think that translation involves no more than reading the original and writing it in another language.
 In most cases, that's not true.
-Quite often a specific term or an unusual expression behooves research, and all this takes time.
+Quite often a specific term or an unusual expression behooves research, and this may take time.